GraphGrail/chatbot-retrieval/README.md

 * if you have error (see below), you maybe use trained model from other machine, and you must retrain model on own machine

 >tensorflow.python.framework.errors.NotFoundError: /home/user/git/chatbot/chatbot-retrieval/runs/1481104318

+This module is not belong to Graph Grail!!!
+It will be used to integrate with the micro services provided by Graph Grail.